pvdz/zeparser3/tests/testcases/assigns/assigning_to_keyword/gen/array_with_assign_to_paren-wrapped/eval.md

 `````
 throws: Parser error!
-  Cannot assign to lhs because it is not a valid assignment target
+  Cannot assign to lhs (starting with `(`) because it is not a valid assignment target

 async x => (eval) = 1
                   ^------- error